kibimon/activitymon/monstrpub-core/README.md

  >  **Example:**
  >  A server with a concept of a "party" might hide all non-party `mon:Mon` from a `mon:mon` collection for non-authenticated users.

-ActivityMon servers **MUST NOT** include `mon:Mon` that they do not control in the collection referenced by the `mon:mon` property of a `mon:Trainer` that they do.
+MonStrPub servers **MUST NOT** include `mon:Mon` that they do not control in the collection referenced by the `mon:mon` property of a `mon:Trainer` that they do.

 ###  3.1 Cloning Objects

-This section sets forth processing rules for cloning certain types of ActivityMon object.
+This section sets forth processing rules for cloning certain types of MonStrPub object.
 When cloning objects, implementations **MAY** assign or copy over additional properties or values, so long as the resulting object still conforms to the [Mon Vocabulary][] specification.

 ####  3.1.1 Cloning ordinary objects